 The Best Time to Visit Dublin

 While both cities are treasures to frequent at any time of the year, you’ll find that some months might be more favorable in various ways.
-The best time to visit Dublin is in the summer (from June to September, which Ireland in August being the most popular), which provides good weather to visit outdoor attractions.
+The best time to visit Dublin is in the summer (from June to September in Ireland, with Ireland in August being the most popular), which provides good weather to visit outdoor attractions.

 However, this means you’ll experience the sea of tourists wishing to beat the winter blues and enjoy the summer season.
 So, you can expect higher prices and longer lines at popular tourist attractions during this time.
 That said, it’s the perfect time of the year to take a break from the city and go on a hike near Dublin for a bit!